 Myosin heavy chain type of cardiac muscle is beta type in human and rabbit, but is alpha type in mouse (Pharmacol Ther 2015;146:104-119).

-The ion channel of myosin is I kr and I ks in humans and rabbits, but I t0 and I slow has been reported (Pharmacol Ther 2015;146:104-119).
+The ion channel of myosin is I kr and I ks in humans and rabbits, but I t0 and I slow in mice (Pharmacol Ther 2015;146:104-119).

 The electrocardiogram can be recorded with 12 channels in humans and rabbits, but only single channel in mice.